Books

 Journal Articles

-“Publicly Private and Privately Public: Social Networking on Youtube,” Journal of Computer-Mediated Communication, 13(1), October 2007.
+[2007] “Publicly Private and Privately Public: Social Networking on YouTube,” Journal of Computer-Mediated Communication, 13(1).

-“The Vulnerable Video Blogger: Promoting Social Change through Intimacy” The Scholar and Feminist Online, 5(2), Spring 2007.
+[2007] “The Vulnerable Video Blogger: Promoting Social Change through Intimacy,” The Scholar and Feminist Online, 5(2).

-“Anthropological Research and Collaborative Computing” Social Science Computer Review, 14(1).
-Spring 1996. (as Patricia Gonzalez)
+[1996] “Anthropological Research and Collaborative Computing,” Social Science Computer Review, 14(1). (as Patricia Gonzalez)

 Book Chapters

-• “YouTube: Creating, Connecting and Learning Through Video,” Lange, Patricia G. and Jessica Parker, in Teaching Tech-Savvy Kids, Bringing Digital Media Into the Classroom, Grades 5-12, Jessica K. Parker, Ed.
-Corwin Press, Forthcoming 2010.
+[2010] “YouTube: Creating, Connecting and Learning Through Video,” Lange, Patricia G. and Jessica K. Parker, in Teaching Tech-Savvy Kids, Bringing Digital Media Into the Classroom, Grades 5-12, Jessica K. Parker, Ed.
+Pp. 37-64.
+Thousand Oaks, California: Corwin Press.

-Video Vortex Reader: Responses to YouTube, Geert Lovink and Sabine Niederer, Eds.
+[2008] “(Mis)Conceptions about YouTube,” in Video Vortex Reader: Responses to YouTube, Geert Lovink and Sabine Niederer, Eds.
 Pp. 87-100.
-Amsterdam: Institute of Network Cultures, 2008.
+Amsterdam: Institute of Network Cultures.

 Conference Proceedings Chapters

-• “Searching for the ‘You’ in ‘YouTube’: An Analysis of Online Response Ability,” National Association of Practicing Anthropology Proceedings of the Ethnographic Praxis in Industry Conference 2007, Pp. 31-45.
-Berkeley CA: University of California Press.
+[2007] “Searching for the ‘You’ in ‘YouTube’: An Analysis of Online Response Ability,” in National Association of Practicing Anthropology Proceedings of the Ethnographic Praxis in Industry Conference 2007, Berkeley CA: University of California Press, Pp. 36-49.

 Academic Reports and Report Chapters